Business and Strategy

 Pawnbroking:

-• We will continue to build upon the trust and high repeat customer volumes earned by giving a great service and grow the customer base through word-of-mouth recommendation.
+• We will continue to build on the trust and high repeat customer volumes earned by providing a high level of service and grow the customer base through word-of-mouth recommendations, alongside our other marketing initiatives.

 Jewellery retail:

-• We are continuing to invest in our retail website which also acts as a stock catalogue for our branches to facilitate further in store sales.
+• We are continuing to invest in our retail website which acts as a stock catalogue for our branches to facilitate further in store sales while allowing customers to fully transact online.

 • Where appropriate, we will relocate to higher footfall locations and improve the jewellery offer with larger window display areas, often at similar rents to current locations.